Leaf Identification

 Fruit Identification

 The fruit of the Sugarberry are round drupes that each contain one seed.
-It is green then orangish-red but matures to dark purple.
+It is green, then orangish-red, and finally dark purple at maturity.
 They are edible.
+The fruits ripen in the fall.

 Flower Identification

-The Sugarberry’s flowers are very small.
-Usually only about 1/8″ long.
+The Sugarberry’s flowers are very small, usually only about 1/8″ long.
 They are light green and are produced on stalks at the leaf axils.
-They can produce perfect flowers, but if not, male flowers are in clusters while female flowers are solitary.
+They can produce perfect (male and female in the same flower) flowers, but if not, male flowers are in clusters while female flowers are solitary.
+The flowers bloom throughout the summer.